01-edu/UX-UI/subjects/ux/lets-fight-harassment/user-journey/README.md

 **Deliverable:**

-- Your persona's user journey
+- A PDF document with your persona's user journey

 **Resources:**